lukejans/tmux-status-line/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of our open-source project, tokyo-night-tmux, very seriously.
+We take the security of our open-source project, tmux-status-line, very seriously.
 If you discover a potential security vulnerability in our codebase, we appreciate your help in disclosing it to us responsibly.

 To report a security vulnerability, please follow these steps:

-1. Email us at [hola@logico.com.ar](mailto:hola@logico.com.ar) with a detailed description of the vulnerability you have discovered.
+1. Email us at [lukejans5@gmail.com](mailto:lukejans5@gmail.com) with a detailed description of the vulnerability you have discovered.
 Please include the following information:
     - A clear and concise description of the vulnerability
     - Steps to reproduce the vulnerability
     - Potential impact of the vulnerability
     - Any additional information that may help us understand and address the issue

 2. We will acknowledge receipt of your report within 48 hours and provide an estimated timeline for addressing the vulnerability.